Hash your password when connecting through wired 802.1x authentication

 Configuration

-configuration for the network.
+wpa_supplicant configuration for the network.

 ifconfig # find your network device name, just find the one you want to use.
 For me it's "enp0s31f6"